-When I went back into nightgame, the first month or so I kept going always to the same venue, and I was staying there all night.
-That venue looked similar to the ones I used to frequent when I was single a few years earlier, the only difference being that at the time I was going out with my cool group of friends, and now I had just arrived alone in a different Country.
+When I went back into nightgame, the first month or so I kept going always to the same place, and I was staying there all night.
+That place looked similar to the ones I used to frequent when I was single a few years earlier, the only difference being that at the time I was going out with my cool group of friends, and now I had just arrived alone in a different country.

-After a while I got completely bored of that venue, since people were clearly stuck-up in there, and I made it a personal rule to explore as many venues as possible in the city.
-Around that time I also started using the Nightgame Quick Turnaround Method, and that proved to be more entertaining and more efficient than spending the entire night in only on place.
+After a while I got completely bored of that place, since people were clearly stuck-up in there, and I made it a personal rule of mine to explore as many places as possible in the city.
+Around that time I also started using the Nightgame Quick Turnaround Method, and that proved to be more entertaining and more efficient than spending the entire night in one place only.

-I was usually trying each new venue at least twice before drawing a conclusion on it, and as I was switching from one venue to the other during the night, I was quickly making a note on each place in a very simple file on my phone.
+I was usually trying each new place at least twice before drawing a conclusion on it, and as I was switching from one place to the other during the night, I was quickly making a note on each one in very simple format on my phone.
 I’m looking at that file right now.
-There is an initial list under “Tue-Wed” and another one under “Thu-Sat.”
-Each place is scored as — / – / = / + / ++ and there is a very simple note under each place.
-I did not assign “++” to any venue, I can see only one of them has “+,” another one “=,” and all the others either “-” or “–” .
+There is an initial list under “Tue-Wed” and then another list under “Thu-Sat”.
+Each place is scored as — / – / = / + / ++ and then there is a very simple comment.
+I didn’t assign “++” to any place, I can only see one “+” and one “=”, then all other places were assigned either a “-” or a “–”.
 No wonder I wrote nightgame off back then!!

-I’m pretty familiar with nightlife in the UK, two other European Countries, and Russia.
-And based on my experiences, the local social conditioning is very strong in nightgame, much more compared to daygame, where the reactions you get are fairly consistent everywhere you go.
-Hence, for some of the venue types I’m going to discuss just below, the dynamics are likely to change slightly based on where you live.
-For some others, I’ve seen the very same trend everywhere I’ve been.
+I’m pretty familiar with nightlife in the UK, in two other European countries and in Russia as well.
+And based on my own experiences, the local social conditioning is very strong in nightgame, much more compared to daygame, where the reactions you get are fairly consistent everywhere you go.
+Hence, for some venues I’m going to discuss just below, the dynamics are likely to change slightly based on where you live.
+For others, I’ve seen the very same trend everywhere I’ve been.

 Three rules of thumb before we get started:

-● The smaller the venue, the higher the social pressure on girls;
+● The smaller the venue, the higher the social pressure on the girls.

 ● The louder the venue, the smaller the chances of you leveraging your real value and your cool vibe.

-Having said all that, those are the night venues I’m familiar with.
+Having said that, those are the night venues I’m familiar with.

 The early-evening bars are packed by 9PM and then close at 1AM.
 There is some music in the background, but absolutely nobody is dancing.
 People are not as well dressed as in the bars, but not as casually dressed as in the pubs either.

-Striking up casual conversations in is not difficult in the early-evening bars, but nevertheless you still need to be outgoing and a bit cheeky, especially at the beginning of the evening when the lights are not low at all.
-What I’ve noticed, and this is a constant in all venue types, is that social conditioning is much higher in the outdoors areas compared to indoors areas, simply because everyone is much more on display outdoors (broader lights, no mucis, etc).
+Striking up casual conversations in is not difficult in the early-evening bars, but nevertheless you still need to be outgoing and a bit cheeky, especially at the beginning of the evening when the lights are not that low.
+What I’ve noticed, and this is a constant in all venues, is that social conditioning is much higher in the outdoors area compared to the indoors area, simply because everyone is much more on display out there (i.e. broader lights, no music, etc).

 The main problem with early-evening bars is that they tend to be small, and as such there are only so many approaches you can do before appearing as a desperate guy who hits on each and every girl.
 In such small places, another problem is that it doesn’t feel right to play the James Bond role for too long, casually chilling alone at the bar or in a corner.
 Hence, back in the day, I used to enter the venue, strike up one maximum two conversations fairly quickly, and then go.
-The atmosphere is fairly relaxed in the early evening bars, and girls tend not to be bitchy as in some other venues, just because the screening is done by the venue itself.
+The atmosphere is fairly relaxed in the early-evening bars, and girls there tend to be not as bitchy as they are in some other venues, simply because the screening is done by the venue itself.
 Girls may react a bit defensively to your casual conversation due to social pressure, but not bitchy.